OIDC provider configuration

 To provide different values to the

-Also, ensure that the value of the Subject Identifier Hash Salt field is different from
+Also, change the default value of the Subject Identifier Hash Salt field on the same tab.

-Configure whether AM must return scope-derived claims in the ID token
+Specify whether Identity Cloud should return scope-derived claims in the ID token

 Scope-derived claims, such as those returned when requesting the

-Configure how AM maps scopes to claims and user profile attributes
+Configure how Identity Cloud maps scopes to claims and user profile attributes

-Require the end users to satisfy different authentication rules or conditions when authenticating to the OpenID provider, such as using a specific authentication tree.
+Require end users to satisfy specific authentication rules or conditions when authenticating to the OP, such as using a specific authentication journey.

-Configure the OAuth 2.0 authorization server to double as a Mobile Connect provider.
+Configure the OAuth 2.0 authorization server to act as a Mobile Connect provider.

 Configure the OP to encrypt ID tokens and logout tokens